Alexandre Ribot: Representative

-Cabinet member
+Cabinet member and premier

 After 1889, he sat for Saint-Omer.
 His fear of the Boulangist movement converted him to the policy of "Republican Concentration," and he entered office in 1890 as foreign minister in the Freycinet cabinet.
 He was named for his speeches and negotiation skills, such as in 1891, where his diplomacy led to the Franco-Russian Alliance.
 He retained his post in Émile Loubet's ministry (February–November 1892), and on its defeat he became president of the council (prime minister), retaining the direction of foreign affairs.
 The government resigned in March 1893 over the refusal of the chamber to accept the Senate's amendments to the budget.
 On the election of Félix Faure as president of the Republic in January 1895, Ribot was reappointed premier and minister of finance.
 On 10 June, he made the first official announcement of a definite alliance with Russia.
 On 30 October, due to mismanagement of the Second Madagascar expedition, the government was defeated, and he, along with all other government officials, resigned.
+During his premiership, a law was introduced on December the 27th 1892 on conciliation and optional arbitration in collective disputes between employers and workers or employees.
+This sought, as noted by one study, “to establish procedures for the peaceful settlement of collective labor disputes.”

 After the fall of Jules Méline's ministry in 1898, Ribot tried in vain to form a cabinet of "conciliation."
 Ar the end of 1898, he was elected president of the commission of education, where he advocated for secular education; religious teaching policies from Pierre Waldeck-Rousseau on the religious teaching congregations split the Republican party, and Ribot was among the seceders.